networph/lsm/README.md

 sudo nano config
 ```
 ## What to put in your config.
-Find below the colors you want, for the folders ill use
+Find the colors you want, for the folders ill use
 Lavender, for the files ill use Flamingo.

 this is what it would look like: